More House School, Frensham: Overview

 The school is Roman Catholic and takes both day boys and boarders.
 Most students are no longer Catholic and the religious routine has been relaxed.
 More House School, Frensham regularly ranks outstanding in Ofsted reports.
 The school's Charity number is 311872 and the name is GARD'NER MEMORIAL LIMITED.
 They have a total capacity of 200 staff and 760 students.
 The school currently has 515 students.
 It has 11 trustees.
 Most students have special educational needs and have an education, health and care plan (EHCP).

 The school comprises three parts: a lower school for boys aged 8–13, an upper school for boys aged 13–16 and a sixth form for boys aged 16–18.

-More House was featured in an ITV news report on special needs education in the UK as it is one of UK's largest special schools.
+More House was featured in an ITV news report on special education in the UK as it is one of UK's largest special schools.

 History

-The school started as the Mount Olivet Monastery which looked after boys classed as ‘mentally defective’ and ‘feeble-minded’ under the Mental Deficiency Act of 1913.
+The school started as the Mount Olivet Monastery which looked after boys classed as ‘mentally defective’ and ‘feeble-minded’ under the Mental Deficiency Act 1913.
 It was led by brother Joseph Gard'ner and the superior of the Basingstoke sisters.
 The monastery opened in December 1931 and by June 1932 sixteen young men were already being cared for.
 Later, the Home Office Board of Control didn't renew the licence of the institution and so in 1939 the community and institution were closed.

 Brother Joseph then created the St. Thomas More school, which would concentrate on boys of normal intelligence that had difficulties learning, instead of 'mental defectives'.
 The school ran into financial trouble after Brother Joseph denounced the Anglo-Catholic movement so he, along with the school, was accepted into the Catholic Church by the Bishop of Southwark.
 In order to raise more funds, Brother Joseph started a circus and its first performance was on 1 July 1936.
 Initially the show ran for one week and each performance was for two and a quarter hours; they attracted approximately 1,300 spectators and a total of 50,000 over the wartime period.
 By the Trinity term of 1945 the school had around 50 boys.
 Brother Joseph died, aged 39, on 14 August 1947.
 In accordance with his wishes the circus died with him.

-Mr Valentine Roy Newbury was appointed as headmaster on 8 October 1957 and grew the school to a total of 80 boys.
+Valentine Roy Newbury was appointed as headmaster on 8 October 1957 and grew the school to a total of 80 boys.
 In 1961 the school changed its name to More House School and the company to Gard’ner Memorial Limited.
 In 1966 the school offered a full range of GCSEs and it was recognised as 'efficient' by the Department of Education and Science.